Date & time calculators

 What is the safest order for shared planning?

-Set the date rule first, then calculate the range, and only then convert across cities.
+Set the date rule first, then calculate the range, and only then compare one fixed timestamp or extract overlap windows across cities.
 That order reduces off-by-one errors near midnight, weekends, and DST boundaries.

 Common planning sequence

 A clean workflow usually starts with the rule that constrains the schedule most.
-First decide whether weekends or business hours matter, then calculate the date range, and only after that convert across time zones for participants in other cities.
+First decide whether weekends or business hours matter, then calculate the date range, and only after that compare one fixed timestamp or overlap windows for participants in other cities.
 Reversing that order often creates off-by-one misunderstandings around midnight and daylight-saving changes.

 For reporting work, decide the week rule and fiscal-year label before you share a result.
 That prevents mismatches between ISO week-year, simple week-of-year, and fiscal-year naming conventions.